wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 * <strong>Standard SSDs</strong> are the least expensive SSD option, suitable for production workloads with low I/O performance requirements such as web servers and lightly used applications.

 * <strong>Standard HDDs</strong> use older magnetic spinning disk technology and are therefore the least expensive option but also provide the lowest performance.
-Use them for backups and infrequently accessed applications.
+Use them for <a href="#Backups">backups</a> and infrequently accessed applications.

 * Standard_LRS = Locally Redundant Storage
 * Standard_GRS = Geographically Redundant Storage